 Part of my subject matter is to give serious treatment to the notion of “getting out of it”, another part concerns who is to get out.
 The inevitabilities of the poor are the factum, the starting point.
 What does Bear the surfboard-maker in Big Wednesday say as the surf heroes ride the unprecedented?
 “Oh!
 I’m just the garbage man.”
 Generally the poor are addressed to improve them, educate them, edify them, empower them, sensitise them, quiet them, control them.
 These are the stratagems for creating illusions of change.
 So it is argued, the rich are going to have to overcome hell of a hump to get into heaven, whereas queuing garbage men are the last made first.
 For this illusory privilege they are exhorted to love those who trespass against them.
 My work is firmly set in the notion of irreconcilable enemies.
 Being poor is to confront reality as problematic, something to defend oneself against, something to be escaped from.
 “Getting out of it” is defence and escape, and virtuality is one of the forms of “getting out of it”.
 Socially developed and controlled forms of virtuality are generally commodified, but commodified entertainment is bootlegged like booze and has its non-commodified forms like poteen and alpine eau de vie.
 And, of course the objects of art can be appropriated for any purpose whatsoever, just as art has appropriated the objects of not art as objects of art.

 There is a collectiveness to vanishing, a shared conspiracy.
 This is a global, empirical scepticism.
 The alternative worlds that are turned to and created take both individual and collective forms.
 There is nothing solipsistic about mass disappearance.
 Moreover, vanishing is always double-edged.
 Spasmodically the masses reappear.
 Suddenly they are in the streets pointing.
 The excesses of the existing order do not go unnoticed.
 Or they reappear as heroes to fulfil their own fantasies.
 But the masses will never again sacrifice a generation or two for a future that never comes.
 The masses are playing the long game now.
 The masses are playing games.
 Fundamentalists of all persuasions desperately struggle to bring them back.
 For fundamentalists the life of the masses is not for playing games, it is instead austerity, struggle and suffering, but this is a megalomaniacal game fundamentalist can play only at the expense of the masses and the masses have found ways not to pay the price.

 And the clamour includes this digressive prolegomenon to INVISIBLE CELLS AND VANISHING MASSES (Kindle Books).

 The Norwegian would not be a problem if he kept the world he inhabits to himself, just as his private fantasy.

 His actual behaviour is unintelligible if thought embedded in wholesome Scandinavian society.
-Instead, there, like everywhere, is as tight as an asthmatic seizure.
+Instead though, there, like everywhere, is as tight as an asthmatic seizure.
 Screaming Nordic noir!
 Pus-filled globules are expelled from the congested mass as the social body struggles for its breath.
 It is asked “Why?”
 That is why, no longer inexplicable horror.

 Murdering someone is thought clearly wrong but imagining murdering someone is less clear-cut.
 We might then say the Norwegian could imagine whatever he liked.
 This is close to the foundation of the argument in INVISIBLE CELLS AND THE VANISHING MASSES (ICVM).
 But nothing is clear-cut.
-In Elizabethan political culture (Elizabeth I) treason laws forbade any subject to “compass” (imagine) the death of a monarch.
+In Elizabethan, political culture (Elizabeth I) treason laws forbade any subject to “compass” (imagine) the death of a monarch.
 Today militant Islam is just as eager to repress deviant daydreams.
 How though do you police these prescriptions?
 Not by means of any regard for the truth.
 Instead truth gives way to suspicion and policing suspicion requires a reign of terror, in which case imagining is left intangible, the threat to it accidental.

 The Australian Outback is a harsh place, and how did the aborigine cope there?
 By means of great material ingenuity but also by means of dreamtime.
 Walkabout is inhabiting a fantasy landscape formed out of stories about the old woman and the old fella.
 There is an element of religious belief about this but it is more comic than zealous, more fall-about than solemn.
 Unless seduced by bourgeois élitism Abos repudiate high seriousness.
 Dreamtime is for having a good time.
 It allows you to eat your babies when you’re starving.